Pylons/pyramid/docs/narr/webob.rst

     the cookie value to ``''``.

 ``response.cache_expires(seconds=0)``:
-    This makes this response cachable for the given number of seconds, or if ``seconds`` is 0 then the response is uncacheable (this also sets the ``Expires`` header).
+    This makes this response cacheable for the given number of seconds, or if ``seconds`` is 0 then the response is uncacheable (this also sets the ``Expires`` header).

 ``response(environ, start_response)``: The response object is a WSGI
     application.
-As an application, it acts according to how you creat it.
+As an application, it acts according to how you create it.
 It *can* do conditional responses if you pass ``conditional_response=True`` when instantiating (or set that
     attribute later).
 It can also do HEAD and Range requests.